-GSoC Student Application Guidelines
+GSoC Contributor Application Guidelines

 If you want to apply to OpenAstronomy to participate in GSoC there are many things you can do to improve your application.
-Many of OpenAstronomy’s admins and mentors have participated in previous editions of GSoC with their projects, so will be able to answer any questions you might have, come talk to us on Matrix or the mailing list.
+Many of OpenAstronomy’s admins and mentors have participated in previous editions of GSoC with their projects, so will be able to answer any questions you might have, come talk to us on [[Matrix]] or the mailing list.

-There are many guidelines on writing a good application and how to increase your chances, this guide covers the most important things to OpenAstronomy, however, you should also checkout the GSoC Student Guide, the Python Software Foundation guide, the Astropy GSoC guidelines and the SymPy Guidelines to name but a few.
+There are many guidelines on writing a good application and how to increase your chances, this guide covers the most important things to OpenAstronomy, however, you should also checkout the GSoC Contributor Guide, the Python Software Foundation guide, the Astropy GSoC guidelines and the SymPy Guidelines to name but a few.

 Some general pointers to follow are:

-Be a user!
+Become a user!
 Download one or more of the OpenAstronomy projects and start experimenting with the code.
 Look at the latest pictures of the million degree Sun with SunPy, volume render a simulation of the galaxy with yt, or plan some astronomical observations with Astropy - There are loads of things to do with all the projects involved with OpenAstronomy, get involved!

 Set yourself up as a developer.
-Create yourself an account on GitHub or BitBucket.
+Create an account on GitHub or BitBucket.
 Don’t know how to use git or Mercurial?
 Don’t worry, it’s easy and there are lots of git tutorials online and many Mercurial ones as well that will help you to get quite confident with it in a short time.
 Also both the Astropy and yt developer guides are great reads no matter what project you are thinking of working on.

 Submit your application.
 Don’t forget to submit your application before the deadline.
 We are also happy to give comments on your proposal if you like.
-Feel free to add your application to the member’s wiki following this format: “GSoC-<YEAR> Application <sub-org> <Your Name>:<Project Name>” and link such page in the wiki.
+Feel free to add your application to the sub-org member’s wiki following this format: “GSoC-<YEAR> Application <sub-org> <Your Name>:<Project Name>” and link such page in the wiki.